Azure/remote-monitoring-services-java/pcs-storage-adapter/README.md

 Storage Adapter Overview
 ========================
-This service allows management of of key-values, abstracting the storage service semantic and presenting a simple interface to store data of any format using [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).
+This service allows management of key-values, abstracting the storage service semantic and presenting a simple interface to store data of any format using [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).
 DocDb is used in the service but could be easily swapped with a different